huggingface/blog/password-git-deprecation.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-As part of our commitment to improving the security of our services, we are making changes to the way you authenticate with the Hugging Face Hub Git.
+Because we are committed to improving the security of our services, we are making changes to the way you authenticate with the Hugging Face Hub Git.
-Starting from **October 1st, 2023**, we will no longer accept account passwords for authenticated Git operations.
-Instead, we recommend using most secure authentication, such as personal access tokens or SSH keys.
+Starting from **October 1st, 2023**, we will no longer accept password as a way to authenticate your command-line Git operations.
+Instead, we recommend using most secure authentication, such replacing password with a personal access token, or using a SSH key.

 ## Background

-In recent months, we have implemented various security enhancements, including sign-in alerts and support for SSH keys.
+In recent months, we have implemented various security enhancements, including sign-in alerts and support for SSH keys in git.
 However, users have still been able to authenticate Git operations using their username and password.
 To further improve security, we are now transitioning to token-based or SSH key authentication.

 ## Action Required Today